x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/disable-voice-mail.md

 ---

-# Disable voice mail for a user
+# Disable voice mail for a user in Exchange Online

 You can disable Unified Messaging (UM) for a UM-enabled user.
 When you do this, the user can no longer use the voice mail features found in Unified Messaging.
 If you prefer, when you disable UM for a user, you can keep the UM settings for the user.